Placenta: How it works, what's normal

 What can I do to reduce my risk of placental problems?

 Most placental problems can't be directly prevented.
-However, you can take steps to promote a healthy pregnancy.
-For example:
+However, you can take steps to promote a healthy pregnancy:

-- Talk with your doctor before deciding to pursue an elective C-section
+- Talk with your doctor about the potential risks before deciding to pursue an elective C-section.

 How is the placenta delivered?